 From this, a movement has been born.

-Freely Given is a social enterprise created to rally community behind families in crisis through the power of social media and the sale of uniquely designed apparel.
+Freely Given is a social enterprise created to rally the community behind families in crisis through the power of social media and the sale of uniquely designed apparel.
 Unavoidable landslides are constant in our journey.
 We find ourselves caught up in hardships – stretched in every sense of the word.
 The valleys close in, the bottom of our financial capabilities reached, drained by medical expenses, a job suddenly gone, transportation finally on it’s last mile, a loved one lost, or perhaps it is everything that has come at us at once, and fast.
 This is when unity must prevail.

 This is the time to come alongside, to build community, to hand-in-hand give freely to those traveling through a valley of their story.
 Freely Given is my chance now to put my passion for and gifting in the craft of photography, filming, blogging to tell stories of hope, faith and inspiration.
 Along the way, profits from the purchase of uniquely designed apparel will go to meet the identified needs within the stories.
 The first featured story is three year-old Kit and her shocking diagnosis with cancer.
 See her story here.
 Our hope is that someday this movement would catch fire nationwide, enabling photographers to give back to their communities regularly while inspiring even greater networks with their stories.

 In conclusion, photography in and of itself is a gift, therefore giving back is not just a privilege, but a responsibility.
 Allow yourself to listen to the stories that are already happening.
 Let your heart settle on the magnitude of what those around you are facing.
 Then, allow your soul to sift through the information and dream for how you can come alongside your neighbors.
 Your unique involvement will, undoubtedly, be the catalyst for more than you can imagine.